About the TGA

 Each tournament has a Head Conductor, appointed annually and overseen by the Senior Directors.
 Head Conductors have autonomy as to logistics and management of their conventions, within guidelines established by the Tournament Systems and Rules Committees.

-OTHER TOURNAMENTS (beyond Origins, Gen Con, and Railcon):
+REGIONAL TOURNAMENTS (all other conventions beyond Origins, Gen Con, and Railcon):

-Phil Cottrell, our Regional Tournament Manager, is in charge of sanctioning conventions that wish to run an official Puffing Billy Tournament or other sanctioned events.
-He is assisted by Debbie Gutermuth.
-They have information about becoming a conductor, getting started, and sanctioning a PBT, modified PBT, or other TGA affiliated train game tournament.
-If you represent a local convention that might be interested in running a TGA-sanctioned event, please talk to Debbie or Phil, or ask one of our Volunteers how to get in touch with them.
+Phil Cottrell, our Regional Tournament Director, is in charge of sanctioning conventions that wish to run an official Puffing Billy Tournament or other TGA-affiliated events.
+He has information about becoming a conductor, getting started, and sanctioning a PBT, modified PBT, or other TGA affiliated train game tournament.
+If you represent a local convention that might be interested in running a TGA-sanctioned event, please talk to Phil, or ask one of our Volunteers how to get in touch with him.

 TOURNAMENT SPONSORSHIPS AND SPONSOR RELATIONS:

-Trella Bromley, Ken Gutermuth and Jeff Jackson currently manage TGA Sponsor Relations.
-Please contact one of them if you are interested in sponsoring a tournament at our major conventions, or supporting the TGA in other ways.
+Trella Bromley and Jeff Jackson manage TGA Sponsor Relations.
+Please contact one of us if you are interested in sponsoring a tournament at our major conventions, or supporting the TGA in other ways.

-Charles Hooks, Brian Humphreys, Jeff Jackson, Michael Jacobs, Kevin Jaekley, Cathy Lizama,
+Charles Hooks, Brian Humphreys, Jeff Jackson, Michael Jacobs, Kevin Jaekley, Roger Jarrett, Amanda Lacy, Lynne Lewellen,

 *Past Board Member